 The main thesis of Pyrrho of Elis and of Skepticism as a whole is that truth does not exist.
-To realize this, just look at the differences of opinion among the philosophers.
-There is no agreement, everyone thinks in a different way.
-So why bother with all the philosophical problems?
+This fact can be easily verified by observing the differences of opinion among philosophers.
+There is no consensus, each one thinks differently.
+In view of this, one wonders: why bother with all philosophical problems?

 Man is not sure of anything, because he can know nothing, this is the basis of skepticism.

 Therefore, man can know nothing about the nature of things, so he should avoid wasting his time judging and wanting to know reality, for this only brings disturbance and worry.

 Finally, man should discard all opinion and live carefree, ataraxia is the most appropriate attitude.

 After Plato’s death, skepticism began to gain influence in the Academy, and Plato’s metaphysical principles, such as the theory of forms, gradually lost relevance.

 Cite This Work